h2oai/h2o-3/h2o-docs/src/product/admissible.rst

         h2o.auc(h2o.performance(aaml@leader, test))
         # 0.8264549

-        # Un-protected AutoML test AUC
+        # Unprotected AutoML test AUC
         h2o.auc(h2o.performance(aml@leader, test))
         # 0.8501232

    .. code-tab:: python

-        # Building on the HMDA infogram code, we execute AutoML with all un-protected features,
+        # Building on the HMDA infogram code, we execute AutoML with all unprotected features,
         # and then we run AutoML with only the admissible features:

         from h2o.automl import H2OAutoML